DOAJ/doaj/static_content/_docs/content/faq.md

 ### Failed XML uploads explained

 This section describes the possible error messages that you may see when you upload an article XML file to DOAJ.
-Depending on the message in the "Notes" column of your [uploads]({{ url_for('publisher.upload_file') }}) table, some corrective actions may be available to you.
+Depending on the message in the "Notes" column of your [History of uploads](/publisher/uploadfile) table, some corrective actions may be available to you.

 In cases where there is no action to be taken, or the suggested actions have not successfully resolved the issues, please [contact us]({{ url_for('doaj.contact') }}) with the following details: